 Well, if it was reported in Hebrew in ANY “original” it couldn’t have been “inerrant” and “infallible” because the idioms don’t match.
 (Ruckman, Peter.
 Twenty-Two Years of the Bible Believers’ Bulletin Vol. 8 Essays on Bible Topics.
 2010, p.
 77)

 Preservation through manuscripts, quotes of church fathers, and ancient translations bear witness to the originals.
-There is an element of truth within Ruckman’s reference to the original manuscripts as “unseen, unread, unpreached, unhandled, untaught” because they are extant.
+There is an element of truth within Ruckman’s reference to the original manuscripts as “unseen, unread, unpreached, unhandled, untaught” because they did not survive in a physical form.
 However, because of preservation, the truths and even the very Greek and Hebrew words (although not all in one particular singular document) of the originals are seen, read, preached, handled and taught!
 These words are available to translate into all languages of the world.
 So his mockery of the originals is wrong.

 The original manuscript the KJV translators submitted to the printers in 1611 is believed to have been lost, so on a similar technicality it is something Ruckman doesn’t have nor ever seen.